1926. In 2012, named for James W. 'Bill' Heavener, an alumnus whose generous gift benefits the school.

 |3||2 (including ACG 2021)||3.0||2.0|

-Certain business degree programs require an eighth critical-tracking course in the fifth fall/spring term (or first fall/spring term for upper-division transfer students).
+Three of the business degree programs require an eighth critical-tracking course.
+The programs and required courses are identified in the table below.
+Please note that Finance majors have a total of 9 critical tracking courses, see the Finance major requirements page for details.
 Students must earn the required grade in the eighth tracking course to continue in the corresponding major (see table below).
 The grade earned in this course does not factor into the critical-tracking GPA.

 Additional Critical-Tracking Requirements